 He is a depressed brat — we know.
-He resents women, is a terrible lover, and far from an empathetic son.
+He resents women, is a terrible lover, and is far from an empathetic son.
 In fact, he annoys you so much with his strange ways and unpredictable behavior that you give up reading the play.

 SparkNotes it is, you tell yourself.

 But then, your teacher gives you a prompt and asks you to write an essay about Hamlet.
 You have now shut out everything and instead, you focus on the impending pain of having to write an interesting essay about something you cannot relate to on any level.

 Original: SourceWhat now?
 You have no choice but to get down to it.